Step 1: What is Labor Budgeting?

 Having accurate insight into your future labor pool allows you to build your ideal workforce; one that is optimized to reduce excess labor expenses, reduce lost sales opportunities with fluctuating staffing levels, and to improve productivity.
 Beyond building the ideal workforce, the algorithms provide a more realistic and timely input into the labor budgeting process as a whole.

-Step 3: How does the capacity algorithm actually work?
+Step 3: How does the Strategic algorithm actually work?

 The algorithm also takes into consideration a combination of business constraints, including the cost of hiring or re-training specific employee types, the desired/optimal full time to part-time ratio, the efficiency rate of each employee type, as well as weighted penalties of over/under covering the demand curve (see graph above).
 For example, if there is a seasonal demand spike, the algorithm will recommend what type of staff to hire or re-train and when to hire them – based on efficiency factors, targeted service level, and costs to cover the curve.
 The end goal is to maximize coverage while minimizing added staffing costs or potentially lost revenue.